 First, any underlying cause requires treatment.
 Adjusting your brushing habits and treating underlying periodontal disease is essential or your gums will go back to looking the same in the years after the procedure.
 While it is necessary to treat causes of gum recession and overgrowth that threaten your overall oral health, most recontouring itself is strictly cosmetic.
 Treatments to cover exposed tooth roots cross the line from optional into mandatory because it prevents serious infections in the root pockets.

+Extra gum tissue is fairly easy to trim away to expose more of the tooth.
+Each tooth receives custom shaping as the gum line is pushed up so that the results look natural.
+Instead of creating a straight line across the front of your smile, the new gum line dips and rises depending on the usual placement of the tooth.
 When recession causes your teeth to look too large for your mouth, the opposite process is used to cover the edges.
 Small pieces of gum tissue are taken from less visible parts of the mouth and grafted on to create a lower gum line.
-If there’s less underlying tissue and bone to support the graft, a support is made from a little mouth roof material first.
+If there are less underlying tissue and bone to support the graft, a support is made from a little mouth roof material first.
 The gum tissue already in place can be stretched down and over the support instead of being replaced with a gum graft.
 As they heal and bond with the base tissue, the dentist gently shapes the curved edges so the new line looks as natural as possible.